nicholas-s-perkins/4chanImageViewer/README.md

 * Use Left and right arrows to page through images.
 * Hit Esc or click outside of image to close viewer.
 * The mouse cursor will auto-hide over an image.
 When hidden, clicking will still cause the next image to show.
+* Opens videos as well.
+Videos auto-play and loop.